 - scissor skills

-- practicing keeping pencils on paper when drawing/writing
+- practising keeping pencils on paper when drawing/writing

 - movement activities to cross the midline – it is important to get the right and left side of the brain working together